-UN chief urges Security Council to push for immediate Gaza ceasefire
+US vetoes UN resolution calling for Gaza ceasefire

 Dozens killed in Israeli attacks

-Vast areas of Gaza have been reduced to a wasteland.
+Israel has bombarded Gaza from the air, imposed a siege and launched a ground offensive.
+Vast areas of the territory have been reduced to a wasteland.
 The UN says about 80 percent of the population has been displaced, facing shortages of food, fuel, water and medicine, along with the threat of disease.

-“International humanitarian law includes the duty to protect civilians and to comply with the principles of distinction, proportionality and precaution,” Guterres said.
+“There is no effective protection of civilians,” Guterres told the council earlier on Friday.
+“The people of Gaza are being told to move like human pinballs – ricocheting between ever-smaller slivers of the south, without any of the basics for survival.
+But nowhere in Gaza is safe.”

-“The laws of war also demand that civilians’ essential needs must be met, including by facilitating the unimpeded delivery of humanitarian relief,” he added.
+In Washington, Jordan’s Foreign Minister Ayman Safadi told reporters earlier on Friday that if the Security Council failed to adopt the resolution, “it is giving Israel a license to continue with its massacre of Palestinians in Gaza”.

-On Friday, the health ministry reported that 40 people were killed in Israeli attacks near Gaza City, and “dozens” of others were killed in Jabalia and Khan Younis.
+In Gaza, the Health Ministry reported on Friday that 40 people were killed in Israeli attacks near Gaza City, and “dozens” of others were killed in Jabalia and Khan Younis.

 The Israeli military told residents of the Jabalia, Shujayea and Zeitoun districts of Gaza City to move west.

-In the Israeli-occupied West Bank, where Israeli forces shot dead six Palestinians on Friday, the territory’s health ministry said.
+In the Israeli-occupied West Bank, where Israeli forces shot dead six Palestinians on Friday, the territory’s Health Ministry said.